jquery/learn.jquery.com/page/javascript-101/syntax-basics.md

 Variables can be defined using multiple `var` statements, or in a single combined var statement.

 ```
-// this works
+// This works:
 var test = 1;
 var test2 = function() { ... };
 var test3 = test2( test );

-// and so does this
+// And so does this:
 var test4 = 1,
 	test5 = function() { ... },
 	test6 = test2( test );